 - Mothers who consume drugs like cocaine, marijuana, and heroin.

 For all new mothers, breastfeeding is a very tough process.
 You have to go through so many tuff times for your breastmilk to be healthy and you get the right amount of breastmilk to feed your newborn.
 Breastmilk is not something that is there in your breast when you are born or when you enter puberty.
 Breastmilk is formed right within one hour after you deliver your baby.
 This is the magic rule of god.

 Right after your baby is born within one hour you have to breastfeed the baby, because the first initial milk which comes out from your breast is called the colostrum which contains many antibodies to fight so many infections and diseases in babies.
 It is a thick yellowish fluid.

-Even though you had a C section you can breastfeed the baby with the help of either your family members or nurse.
-Since you will not be able to sit for at least 2 days due to c section you have to feed the baby lying on the bed by placing the baby on your chest and bringing him closer to your breast to suck the milk.
-Unfortunately, I was not able to breastfeed my child for the initial days because I was so weak due to the c section that I was always sleeping and the doctor told me to take a rest.
+Even though you had a C-section you can breastfeed the baby with the help of either your family members or a nurse.
+Since you will not be able to sit for at least 2 days due to c-section you have to feed the baby lying on the bed by placing the baby on your chest and bringing him closer to your breast to suck the milk.
+Unfortunately, I was not able to breastfeed my child for the initial days because I was so weak due to the c-section that I was always sleeping and the doctor told me to take a rest.
 I felt very bad that my baby didn’t have the first initial milk(colostrum).